Unitary Coupled-Cluster based Self-Consistent Electron Propagator Theory for Electron-Detached and Electron-Attached States: A Quadratic Unitary Coupled-Cluster Singles and Doubles Method and Benchmark Calculations: Computational details

 \section{Computational details}

 The IP/EA-UCC3 and IP/EA-qUCCSD methods were implemented in the PySCF software package\cite{Sun2020_pyscf} using generalized orbital formulation.
 Building on existing UCC3 and qUCCSD implementations, the programs for IP/EA-UCC3 and IP/EA-qUCCSD described in section 2 were reorganized and extended.
-The correctness of the UCC3 and qUCCSD implementations in PySCF was verified by comparison with our earlier implementation in the X2CSOCC module\cite{Liu2018_X2CSOCC} of the CFOUR program.\cite{cfour2020,cfour} Benchmark calculations of one-hole (1h)-dominated IPs were performed using the dataset from ref.~\citenum{Dempwolff2020-IP-II} and compared against IP-EOM-CCSD, IP-ADC(3), IP-ADC(4), and IP-UCC3.
-This benchmark set comprises 25 IPs from closed-shell systems (six neutral molecules and four anions) and 17 IPs from open-shell systems (two radicals, three neutral triplet molecules, and four radical anions), providing a broad and representative assessment.
-Reference IPs were obtained from full configuration interaction (FCI) calculations, with the exception of \ce{CO}, \ce{HCN}, \ce{NO2-}, \ce{NO2^{$\bullet$}} and \ce{HCN^{$\bullet$-}}, which were calculated using configuration interaction with singles, doubles, triples, and quadruples (CISDTQ).
-In addition, a dataset\cite{Ranasinghe2019} of 201 1h-dominated IPs was used for further benchmarking.
+The correctness of the UCC3 and qUCCSD implementations in PySCF was verified by comparison with our earlier implementation in the X2CSOCC module\cite{Liu2018_X2CSOCC} of the CFOUR program.\cite{cfour2020,cfour} Benchmark calculations of one-hole (1h)-dominated {vertical IPs (VIPs)} were performed using the dataset from ref.~\citenum{Dempwolff2020-IP-II} and {compared with} IP-EOM-CCSD, IP-ADC(3), IP-ADC(4), and IP-UCC3.
+This benchmark set comprises 25 {VIPs} from closed-shell systems (six neutral molecules and four anions) and 17 {VIPs} from open-shell systems (two radicals, three neutral triplet molecules, and four radical anions), providing a broad and representative assessment.
+Reference {VIPs} were obtained from full configuration interaction (FCI) calculations, with the exception of \ce{CO}, \ce{HCN}, \ce{NO2-}, \ce{NO2^{$\bullet$}} and \ce{HCN^{$\bullet$-}}, which were calculated using configuration interaction with singles, doubles, triples, and quadruples (CISDTQ).
+In addition, a dataset\cite{Ranasinghe2019} of 201 1h-dominated {VIPs} was used for further benchmarking.
 In this dataset, high-level reference values were computed using the IP-EOM-CCSDT method.
 The set spans 42 molecules with closed-shell singlet ground states, offering a robust statistical basis for error analysis.
-Benchmark calculations of EAs dominated by one-particle (1p)-dominated EAs were conducted using the dataset from ref.~\citenum{Dempwolff2021-EA} and compared with EA-EOM-CCSD, EA-ADC(3), EA-ADC(4), and EA-UCC3.
-This EA benchmark dataset includes 35 EAs from 10 closed-shell systems (seven neutral molecules and three cations) containing up to three second-row atoms, as well as 16 EAs from 8 open-shell systems (two radicals, three neutral triplet molecules, and three radical cations).
-Reference EAs were obtained using FCI or, for \ce{CO}, \ce{HCN}, \ce{NO2+} and \ce{NO2^{$\bullet$}}, CISDTQ.
-To enable comparison with existing ADC benchmarks, all datasets were selected to match the statistical scopes reported in prior studies. \cite{Dempwolff2020-IP-II,Dempwolff2021-EA,Leitner2024} In all calculations, the $1s$ orbitals of non-hydrogen atoms were kept frozen.
-Detailed geometries of all test systems and the basis sets employed are provided in the Supporting Information (SI) or in the original reference and their respective supporting Information.\cite{Dempwolff2020-IP-II, Ranasinghe2019, Dempwolff2021-EA}.
+Benchmark calculations of {vertical EAs (VEAs)} dominated by one-particle (1p)-dominated {VEAs} were conducted using the dataset from ref.~\citenum{Dempwolff2021-EA} and compared with EA-EOM-CCSD, EA-ADC(3), EA-ADC(4), and EA-UCC3.
+This {VEA} benchmark dataset includes 35 {VEAs} from 10 closed-shell systems (seven neutral molecules and three cations) containing up to three second-row atoms, as well as 16 {VEAs} from 8 open-shell systems (two radicals, three neutral triplet molecules, and three radical cations).
+Reference {VEAs} were obtained using FCI or, for \ce{CO}, \ce{HCN}, \ce{NO2+} and \ce{NO2^{$\bullet$}}, CISDTQ.
+To enable comparison with existing ADC benchmarks, all datasets were selected to match the statistical scopes reported in prior studies. \cite{Dempwolff2020-IP-II,Dempwolff2021-EA,Leitner2024} In all calculations, {standard non-relativistic two-electron integrals were used without approximation, and} the $1s$ orbitals of non-hydrogen atoms were kept frozen.
+Detailed geometries of all test systems and the basis sets employed are provided in the Supporting Information (SI). {They can also be found in the original references.}\cite{Dempwolff2020-IP-II, Ranasinghe2019, Dempwolff2021-EA}.